 Cruising the Drake Passage

-Cross the legendary Drake Passage and watch for wandering albatrosses, diving petrels and breaching fins of humpback whales feeding from nutrient-rich waters formed by the Antarctic Convergence.
-Your expedition team of naturalists will present insightful lectures, preparing you for your first landing in Antarctica.
-During the evening, enjoy the lingering twilight of the Antarctic summer.
+Cross the Drake Passage and, upon reaching the Antarctic Convergence, watch for breaching humpback whales and seabirds feeding on plankton and krill.
+Your expedition team will prepare you for your first landing in Antarctica.
+During the evening, enjoy the lingering golden light of the austral summer. (b,l,d)

 Port Lockroy/ Jougla Point